Archives

 Medications:

 There are various medications, over the counter and prescription alike, that are used to treat reflux, the choice of which depends on symptoms and test results.
-Where heartburn is more than just a fleeting symptom, going to a medical clinic to see a gastroenterology professional is necessary to ensure that the most appropriate course of action is taken to avoid serious complications and ensure effective control of the condition.
+Where heartburn is more than just a fleeting symptom, this must be explored with your doctor to ensure that the most appropriate course of action is taken to avoid serious complications and ensure effective control of the condition.